 Evaluation Framework

-As discussed previously, the primary aim of this pilot service is to test the implementation of a pharmacy-based weight loss and lifestyle behavioural change intervention in the community pharmacy setting.
-The primary objective of the pilot service is to measure the percentage of patients who have achieved 10% weight loss from baseline to twelve months.
+The primary objective of the pilot service is the percentage of patients who achieve 10% weight loss at twelve months.
 The secondary objectives include the measurement of the percentage change in weight from baseline, reductions in waist circumference and BMI from baseline, improvements/changes in perceived quality of life and changes in diet and activity levels.
 Changes in outcome measures between baseline and 12 months will also be explored.
-Additionally, changes between baseline and 12 months (at the end of the treatment with the AOM,) will be compared with changes in outcomes at 24 months - at the end of the additional 12 month support period provided to patients after stopping AOM treatment.
+Additionally, changes between baseline and 12 months (at the end of the treatment with the AOM,) will be compared with changes in outcomes at 24 months - at the end of the additional 12-month support period after stopping AOM treatment.

-It is proposed that the NI Medicines Optimisation Innovation Centre (MOIC) should be involved in the design, evaluation and reporting stages of the project and should be invited to collaborate on this project.
+It is proposed that the NI Medicines Optimisation Innovation Centre (MOIC) would be involved in the design, evaluation and reporting stages.

 Data Collection

-Patient data will be collected upon enrolment to the pilot service and data recorded at each consultation by the pharmacist.
-It is proposed that an electronic data collection tool will be developed for the purposes of this pilot to capture patient data and consultation/intervention data.
+Patient data will be collected upon enrolment and at each consultation.
+An electronic data collection tool will be developed to capture patient data and intervention data.
 Some outcome data (e.g. health-related quality of life and diet/exercise questionnaires) may need to be captured using additional paper-based data collection forms (see appendices).

-The following information will be captured/recorded:
+The following information will be recorded:

 Patient data:

-Patient identification method (GP referral, Pharmacy identification).
+Patient identification (GP referral, Pharmacy identification).

-Patient details /demographics (baseline).
+Patient details (baseline).

 Medical history (comorbidities, medicines, allergies) (baseline).